sensu-plugins/sensu-plugins.github.io/_docs/installation_instructions.md

 ## Usage

 In a proper gem environment plugins can be executed directly from the command line.
 If you want to check the disk usage you could use the **check-disk-usage** plugin.
+This will only work for ruby scripts.
+Scripts in other langauges will still need to be called directly do to binstubs not being automatically created.

 `check-disk-usage.rb -w 80 -c 90`